paullaros/blog/src/generating-a-dynamic-sitemap-with-vitepress.md

 ## Build Hooks

 VitePress [build hooks](https://vitepress.dev/reference/site-config#build-hooks) enable you to enhance the functionality of your website, such as adding sitemaps, PWA support, and search indexing.
-In the examples below we're using the `transformHtml` hook to collect all the links, and `buildEnd` hook to generate the sitemap XML file.
+In the examples below we're using the `buildEnd` hook to generate the sitemap XML file.

 ## Dependencies